 .
 Their success was at least as much owing to the wonderful illustrations – many of them in colour – by John Leech as to the stories themselves.
 Leech was famous as a frequent contributor of comic scenes of everyday life and political cartoons to Punch

 , but also illustrated Dickens and many other writers of the day.

-The rest of the exhibition is devoted to the Museum’s founder John Bowes and his passion for the turf.
+The rest of the exhibition was devoted to the Museum’s founder John Bowes and his passion for the turf.
 His Streatlam Stud produced many famous horses, including four Derby winners.
 One of them, West Australian, only raced three times in a single year and won each time.
 He thus became the first horse ever to win the Triple Crown (Guineas, Derby and St Leger).